 Are you experiencing problems with your Apple TV after jailbreak?
 Or the WiFi is buggy, channels don’t work properly, or it fails to update or connect, then perhaps you need a fresh start by restoring it to factory settings.

 This option will solve most of your problems – almost all of the time.
-If you’re frustrated with the whole jailbreaking thing the best solution is a factory restore!
+If you’re frustrated with the whole jailbreaking thing the best solution is a factory reset!

 - On your Apple TV click on Settings from the main menu;